Mardi Himal Trek

 Day 2 offers a mix of relaxation and adventure.
 We will enjoy a leisurely breakfast at Forest Camp before embarking on a shorter, scenic trek to Low Camp.
 The path meanders through thick forests, with occasional viewpoints providing stunning mountain panoramas.
 After half an hour, we stopped at a viewpoint for the mountain panorama.

-The Mardi Himal trail is not marked well as we walk upwards in the forest, so following the guide’s instructions is crucial.
+The Mardi Himal trail is not well marked as we walk up through the forest, so following the guide’s instructions is crucial.
 After trekking for a few hours, we arrive at Low Camp by early afternoon, giving us plenty of time to rest and soak in the majestic mountain views.

-The walking distance from Low Camp to High Camp of Mardi Himal Peak is only about 4 to 5 hours, so we start walking quite late in the morning.
+The walk from Low Camp to High Camp on Mardi Himal Peak takes only about 4 to 5 hours, so we start walking quite late in the morning.
 After breakfast at Low Camp, we started walking uphill at 7 am.
-As we trek, we will witness the forest changing into landscapes with small gaps.
+As we trek, we will witness the forest giving way to landscapes with small gaps.

 Mardi Himal in Winter Season